ShaniGeva12/data-manage-app/README.md

 Make sure you have Angular CLI installed on your machine if you wish to run this project locally.

+## Install Dependencies
+Run `npm install` to get all dependencies locally.

 ## Install JSON Server
 Run `npm install -g json-server`.